bifrost-platform/RunnersScenario/EN/AaveDepositEther.md

 # Deposit ETH in Aave V2

 In this scenario, you will deposit ETH in Aave V2.
+This service may be limited according to the status of Aave V2.

 ### Deposit amount